Lasagna: Origins and history

 Lasagna originated in Italy during the Middle Ages.
 The oldest known written reference to lasagna appears in 1282, in a ballad transcribed by a Bolognese notary, "Pur bii del vin, comadre, e no lo temperare" ('Just drink some wine, my woman, and do not dilute it'), part of the Memoriali Bolognesi (lit.
 'Bolognese Memorials'):

 From a similar time, Salimbene di Adam's Cronica contains a 1284 reference to lagana cum caseo (lit. 'lasagna with cheese').
 As was typical of pasta dishes, lasagna was relatively expensive.

 The first recorded recipe was set down in the early 14th century in the Liber de Coquina (The Book of Cookery).
 It bore only a slight resemblance to the later traditional form of lasagna, featuring a fermented dough flattened into thin sheets, boiled, sprinkled with cheese and spices, and then eaten with a small pointed stick.
 Recipes written in the century following the Liber de Coquina recommended boiling the pasta in chicken broth and dressing it with cheese and chicken fat.
 In a recipe adapted for the Lenten fast, walnuts were recommended.

 Variations

 Pasta

 Mass-produced lasagne with a ruffled edge is called lasagna riccia, doppio festone, sciabò, and sciablò.
-In recent times, lasagne used in the baked dish have tended to be of a long, narrow rectangular shape called a lasagna a nastro or pappardella, although a more traditional square shape is still found.
+In recent times, lasagne used in the baked dish have tended to be of a long, narrow rectangular shape called lasagna a nastro, although a more traditional square shape is still found.

-In the Veneto, factory-produced lasagne are called bardele or lasagnoni.
+In Veneto, factory-produced lasagne are called bardele or lasagnoni.
 Narrower lasagne are mezze lasagne, and if with a ruffled edge, mezze lasagne ricche.
 Similar pastas are the narrower lasagnette and its longer cousin, the lasagnotte (cappellasci [sic] in Liguria), as well as the sagne of Salento (the "heel" of the Italian "boot"), and lagana in the remainder of Apulia.